-Our Company
+Our Business

-We are a global leader in the photovoltaic industry based in China.
+We are a global leader in the PV industry based in China.
 We have built a vertically integrated solar power product value chain, from recovering silicon materials to manufacturing solar modules.
 We sell most of our solar modules under our own "JinkoSolar" brand, with a small portion of solar modules on an OEM basis.
 We also sell silicon wafers and solar cells that we do not use in our solar module production.

 We sell our products in major export markets and China.
-We have 18 global sales offices in China, United Kingdom, Bulgaria, Greece, Romania, United Arab Emirates, Jordan, Saudi Arabia, Kuwait, Egypt, Morocco, Ghana, Kenya, Costa Rica, Colombia, Brazil and Mexico and 15 oversea subsidiaries in Japan, Singapore, India, Turkey, Germany, Italy, Switzerland, United States, Canada, Mexico, Brazil, Chile, Australia and South Africa, to conduct sales, marketing and brand development for our products around the world.
-As of June 30, 2017, we had an aggregate of more than 1,500 customers for our solar modules globally, including distributors, project developers and system integrators.
+We have global sales offices in China, Hong Kong, Japan, India, Turkey, Germany, Switzerland, United States, Brazil, Chile, Australia, South Africa and United Arab Emirates, and 16 oversea subsidiaries in Japan, Singapore, India, Turkey, Germany, Italy, Switzerland, United States, Canada, Mexico, Brazil, Chile, Australia, South Africa and United Arab Emirates.
+As of September 30, 2017, we had an aggregate of more than 1,500 customers for our solar modules globally, including distributors, project developers and system integrators.